 It is important to keep in mind that it is completely normal for a jewelry piece that is worn often to have minor scratches.
 The only way to keep a piece of jewelry in perfect condition after buying it is by not wearing it, which would be a shame.
 In addition, small scratches from the day-to-day adds a personalized touch to your jewelry.
 Nonetheless, continuous maintenance is still important.

 When you are not wearing jewelry, we suggest putting them in a jewelry box or wrapping them in small, individual cloth bags.
 If you are traveling, place each jewelry piece in its respective jewelry pouch or in a box individually.
 This ensures that your jewelry doesn’t get tangled or hit your other pieces.
-Traveling with jewelry can also be risky, so read more about the different ways you can protect your jewelry when traveling here.
+Traveling with jewelry can also be risky, so we invite you to learn how you can protect your jewelry.

 Diamonds are the hardest of all stones, which means they tend to be resistant.
 That doesn’t mean, however, diamond jewelry shouldn’t be cleaned and properly taken care of.
 When diamonds are dirty, light doesn’t pass through as efficiently, dimming the diamond’s sparkle.
 In order to maintain your diamond jewelry’s sparkle, follow these steps: